-- The pervasiveness of BYOD computing
+- The proliferation of BYOD computing

-- Data guzzling HD video apps
+- Bandwidth-intensive HD video apps

-- Social business technologies
+- Social media for business

-Cisco's current portfolio of Catalyst switches are designed for the distribution/core levels of enterprise campus environments where office workers must be accommodated by providing predictable high throughput, strict client access management, careful group isolation, application awareness, and wired/wireless convergence.
-Cisco's Catalyst switches are designed to meet the need for speed and control with features that include high-port-count 10, 40, and 100 Gigabit Ethernet support, switching throughput of up to 11.4 Tbps for each chassis and double that per switching system, a comprehensive collection of technologies including Easy Virtual Network to simplify the creation of virtual networks, Virtual Switching System technology for stateful failover with instant backup switch recovery and "five nines" (99.999%) availability, IPv4 and IPv6 support, Application Visibility and Control (AVC) to optimize system resource usage, and advanced Quality of Service (QoS) tools for HD video data prioritization.
+Cisco's current lineup of Catalyst switches are best suited for the distribution/core levels of enterprise campus environments where mobile and stationary workers must be provided for by offering unvarying high speed, secure client access management, careful group isolation, application awareness, and wired/wireless convergence.
+Cisco's Catalyst switches address the need for performance and intelligence with capabilities such as high-density 10, 40, and 100 Gigabit Ethernet services, switching capacity as high as 11 Tbps per switch and twice that for each system, a comprehensive catalog of technologies such as EVN to simplify the deployment of virtual networks, Virtual Switching System (VSS) technology for stateful interchassis failover with instant virtual switch restoration and "five nines" (99.999%) uptime, IPv6 support, Application Visibility and Control to optimize system resource usage, and sophisticated Quality of Service (QoS) tools for HD video data control.

-Cisco Catalyst 2960 Swiches and Catalyst 3560-CX Switches
+Catalyst 2960 Swiches and 3560-CX Switches

-Cisco Catalyst 2960-X and 2960-XR Series switches enhance the 2690-S family by offering switching capacity as high as 216 Gbps and supporting Cisco's FlexStack-Plus stacking technology by means of a hot-swappable module that can combine 8 Catalyst switches in a stack with 80 Gbps of stacking performance.
-Catalyst 2900 family switches also work with NetFlow-Lite for application visibility and control.
-The Catalyst 2960-XR Series switch features Layer 3 dynamic routing, offering the convenience of having one switch for L2 and L3 routing.
+Cisco Catalyst 2960-X and 2960-XR Series switches enhance the 2690-S family of switches by offering switching performance of 216 Gbps and providing Cisco's FlexStack-Plus stacking technology via a live-swappable module that can combine 8 Catalyst switches in a stack with 80 Gbps of stacking throughput.
+Cisco Catalyst 2900 family switches also support NetFlow-Lite for flow-based traffic monitoring.
+The Catalyst 2960-XR switch is capable of L3 dynamic routing, offering the convenience of having a single device for Layer 2 and Layer 3 routing.

-Cisco Catalyst 3650 and 3850 Switches
+Catalyst 3650 and Catalyst 3850 Series Switches

 Catalyst 4500-E Series and Cisco Catalyst 4500-X Series Switches

-Cisco Catalyst 4500E Switches
+Catalyst 4500E Switches

-Offered in chassis with from three to 10 slots, Catalyst 4500-E switches with Supervisor 8-E can handle up to 384 1-Gigabit Ethernet access ports, up to 192 1GE non-blocking fiber ports, 96 10-Gigabit Ethernet fiber ports, and eight 10-Gigabit Ethernet uplinks.
-The Catalyst 4500-E Supervisor Engine 8-E provides as much as 928 Gbps of wired capacity for each system and up to 20 Gbps of wireless termination performance.
-50 wireless APs and 2000 Wi-Fi clients can be handled per chassis, and up to 250 access points and 4000 wireless clients are supported in a dual-switch installation without a standalone wireless controller.
+Offered in chassis that have from three to 10 slots, Cisco Catalyst 4500-E switches with Supervisor 8-E can handle up to 384 1-Gigabit Ethernet access ports, 193 Gigabit Ethernet non-blocking fiber connections, 96 10GE fiber ports, and eight 10GE uplinks.
+Cisco's Supervisor Engine 8-E delivers as much as 928 Gbps of wired capacity per system and 20 Gbps of wireless termination capacity.
+50 Wi-Fi APs and 2000 Wi-Fi clients can be handled on each switch, and 250 wireless access points and 4000 wireless users can be supported in a two-switch deployment without requiring a separate wireless controller.

 Cisco Catalyst 4500-X Switches